 Since you spend the majority of each week at work, forming bonds with others in the workplace is natural.
 Consider yourself particularly lucky if you found a coworker with common interests and who you can now call a true friend.
 Unfortunately, things change in the workplace and employees often quit.
-If a close coworker friends is the one currently leaving the company, you may be feeling a little disoriented.
+If a close coworker friend is the one currently leaving the company, you may be feeling a little disoriented.
 The following are four tips for dealing with the departure in the best manner.

 Form Other Friendships